Neymar to return as PSG seek eighth straight Trophee des Champions

 "We realise with the health situation how much we miss the fans.
 The importance of this match, I had already felt it in my time."

-Five players were sent off in stoppage time when these two sides met in Ligue 1 in September, following a brawl, but Pochettino sees that having no bearing on this week's game.
+Five players were sent off in stoppage time when these two sides met in Ligue 1 in September, after a brawl, but Pochettino sees that having no bearing on this week's game.

 "The first match [against Marseille this season] is one I was not involved in.
 I can't talk much about it.
 I saw pictures.
 The situation is over," Pochettino said.